Using competency management is key to fostering a positive company culture and aligning employee skills with your organization’s values and goals.

 Building Competencies through Training and Learning Management

+Building a great, sustainable positive company culture requires deliberate effort and care.
+You need to identify, measure, develop, and celebrate the elements that make it a success.
+Ultimately, it’s the behaviors, attitudes, and skills – workforce competencies – that drive greatness within your culture.
 Your workforce’s collective knowledge and abilities or expertise in specific subject areas are what define your organization’s core competencies.
-Your core competencies can distinguish you within your industry and give your company a competitive advantage.
-With a comprehensive employee management system, you can test, access, and maximize your organization’s core competencies.
+These core competencies, which should be integrated into job descriptions, recruitment, learning and development plans, employee recognition, performance reviews, and succession planning, can distinguish you within your industry and give your company a competitive advantage.
+With a comprehensive employee management system, which includes a competency management plan, you can test, access, and maximize your organization’s core competencies.
+With such a plan in place, employees always know where they stand, what skills they should currently have, and what they’re expected to learn next.

 An LMS can provide training courses and assessments to bridge employee skills gaps and can create a pathway for success within your company – which helps build a positive company culture.
+To ensure this culture is effectively built and maintained, it’s helpful to clearly define the company values and the behaviors that reinforce them.
+Then, align these behaviors with the values, where managers act as role models, educators, and coaches.
+This process may need to be refined over time to adapt to company growth or changes such as new leadership or strategic shifts.
 With an LMS in place, you have the freedom to create your ideal workforce while cultivating an inspired company culture.

 Learn more about Avilar’s learning management system for small business – WebMentor LMS™.
 To schedule a demo, contact us today.